Board Members’ Code of Practice

 5.6.1 Public Duty and Private Interest

 ARB Board members must avoid being in a position where there is, or might reasonably be perceived to be, a conflict between their personal interests and their duty as an ARB Board member.
-Where an ARB Board member has a connection with an individual or organisation with whom or which the ARB Board is dealing, or whose interests differ from those of the ARB Board, then the interest must be declared and any potential conflict considered.
-Board members must also declare any pecuniary interests, for example, a contract with a company where the ARB Board member is an officer or shareholder, or where there is a business, professional or personal relationship.
-Such connections may be direct, or they may be through a family member or business associate.
-ARB Board members must disclose both direct and indirect pecuniary interests (including those of family members and business partners) which they may have in any matter coming before the ARB Board or any of its committees.
+Where an ARB Board member has a connection with an individual or organisation with whom or which the ARB Board is dealing, or whose interests differ from those of the ARB Board, then the interest must be declared, and any potential conflict considered.
+It is a requirement for Board Members and all Independent Non-Executives to declare any interests where potential or perceived conflicts of interests could arise.
+This should cover current interests or future interests that may arise during their time as an ARB Board or Independent Non-Executive.
+There may be circumstances in which previous interests of Board or Independent Non-Executives should also be declared.

-It is not enough to avoid actual impropriety.
-ARB Board members must at all times avoid any occasion for perceived and/or the appearance of improper conduct.
+ARB Board members must at all times avoid any occasion for perceived improper conduct in these respects.